-You will have access to a wide breadth of research across UCL drawing on disciplines including Anthropology, Political Science, International Relations, Public Policy, Philosophy, Law and Computer Science from this world-class university.
+You will have access to a wide breadth of research across UCL drawing on disciplines including Anthropology, Political Science, International Relations, Public Policy, Philosophy, Law and Data Science from this world-class university.

 Fees and funding

 Please see UCL website for full information about fees and costs for this programme.

 The MA will require extensive independent research and be taught in classes and seminars plus practical skills training.
 Occasional training sessions may be held on weekends.
 Because several trainers and speakers are working professionals in their fields we cannot rule out occasional changes to the course schedule but should such cases arise we endeavour to minimise any disruption.
-Assessment will take multiple forms including the production of critical essays with literature review and sustained, argued analysis, and of practitioner types materials and short written briefs.
+Assessment will take multiple forms including the production of critical essays with literature review and sustained, argued analysis, and of practitioner type materials and short written briefs.

 Course contact details

 - +44 (0)20 3370 1214